kanhaiyasingh12/SBOM/DAY3/Meeting_Dev_Pilot_Execution.md

 > After that i Verified that the GitOps main branch is healthy and contains all the required files.

->Identified an immediate workaround by manually triggering the workflow and leaving the expected_gitops_revision field blank so the pipeline uses the latest main branch.

-> I created a PR for this and somin put comment Now i work to resolve the comment

 # For SBOM
-> I go  through the 11-step pilot execution flow, covering SBOM generation, Trivy scanning, VEX validation, artifact publishing, and Dependency-Track testing.
+> I go  through the pilot execution flow, covering SBOM generation, Trivy scanning, VEX validation, artifact publishing, and Dependency-Track testing.

 >And Reviewed the Azure DevOps pipeline YAML template, ensuring the CLI-based approach is portable to GitHub Actions.